What is a prescribed fire?

 Will other organizations assist you?

 Along with our trained staff, the Garden is hiring a certified prescribed burn manager and team to complete this prescribed burn.
-The Greater Naples Fire District plans to assist, and other partner agencies may send volunteer experts as well.
+Personnel from partner organizations may assist as well.
+Greater Naples Fire Department may also be on site.

 How will you extinguish the fire?